Snakes in mythology

+Snakes are a common occurrence in myths for a multitude of cultures, often associated with themes of wisdom, healing, creation, immortality, water, or the underworld.

 Immortality

 The West African kingdom of Dahomey regarded snakes as immortal because they appeared to be reincarnated from themselves when they sloughed their skins.
 Snakes were often also associated with immortality because they were observed biting their tails to form a circle and when they coiled they formed spirals.
 Both circles and spirals were seen as symbols of eternity.
 This symbol has come to be known as the Ouroboros.
 The circle was particularly important to Dahomeyan myth where the snake-god Danh circled the world like a belt, corseting it and preventing it from flying apart in splinters.
 In Egyptian myth, the state of existence before creation was symbolized as Amduat; a many-coiled serpent from which Ra the Sun and all of creation arose, returning each night and being reborn every morning.
 Also, in Norse mythology, the snake biting its tail (Ouroboros) symbolized the sea as the eternal ring which enclosed the world.
 In Egypt the snake has healing abilities.
 Hymns and offerings were made to it since it was believed that the Goddess could manifest through the snake.